zbm-dev/zfsbootmenu/releng/docker/README.md

   default is `master`.
 The tag is ignored if `/zbm` in the container is not empty.

-  The environment variable or default can be overridded with the `-t` option.
+  The environment variable or default can be overridden with the `-t` option.

 A couple of additional arguments may only be set from the command line: